 The City College Associate of Science in Emergency Medical Services programs are accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

 The City College Associate of Science in Surgical Technology programs are programmatically accredited by the Accrediting Bureau of Health Education Schools (ABHES).

 The AVMA Committee on Veterinary Technician Education and Activities (CVTEA) granted initial accreditation to the City College Hollywood campus veterinary technology program as of April 25, 2016.
 The Gainesville Campus was granted initial accreditation effective May 24, 2017.

 INITIAL (formerly called provisional) accreditation is not punitive and is simply the terminology given to newly accredited programs for their first five years.
 Initial accreditation means the program is officially accredited.
 Initial accreditation does not mean programs are at a higher risk of losing accreditation or that they are “less” accredited.
 Graduates of an Initially accredited program are considered graduates of an AVMA CVTEA accredited program and would be eligible in nearly all states to take the Veterinary Technician National Exam.

-The City College Altamonte Springs Nursing Education Program is a candidate for accreditation by the Accreditation Commission for Education in Nursing.
+The City College Altamonte Springs Nursing Education Program is accredited by the Accreditation Commission for Education in Nursing.